tolstenko/coolify-documentation/docs/coolify/services.md

 - [VaultWarden](https://github.com/dani-garcia/vaultwarden)
 - [LanguageTool](https://languagetool.org/)

+Some applications could take several minutes to start up.

+## Persistency

+All data are persistent.
+That means, if you stop a service, all your data persist on a Docker Volume.
+If you stop/start a service, you will keep your data as-is.

 ## Secrets
-There are some predefined secrets, that are generated automatically (like passwords, users.), but you can define all kind of environment variables you need for a server.
+There are some predefined secrets on the frontend, that are generated automatically (like passwords, users.) or you can fill manually.
+If you need any futher environment variable, you can define them in the secrets tab.